 The Sterling Way has always been about taking care of our people and communities, our customers, our investors.
 Our commitment to the environment goes beyond applicable regulations and policies — we strive to build a reputation as an industry leader and a responsible infrastructure builder.

-Sterling continues to perform its internal reviews following ESG frameworks including the Task Force on Climate-related Financial Disclosures (TCFD) and others.
-The TCFD framework includes recommendations to evaluate and disclose climate-related information and to facilitate the incorporation of such information into our financial filings.
-We expect to continue the implementation of the significant recommendations in 2022.
+Sterling continues to perform its internal reviews following ESG frameworks, including recommendations to evaluate and disclose climate-related information and to facilitate the incorporation of such information into our financial filings.
+We expect to continue the implementation of the significant recommendations in 2023.

 - We build to connect, to protect, to improve, to advance.
 A people-centric approach ensures responsibility and sustainability.
 As we build, we combine our unique capabilities to harmonize nature and society.